CV Example for Academic Professional

 Then you give details regarding your project and training undertaken.
 Write the title of the project that you worked on, a brief description, and future scope.
 You can structure the section like follows:

-This will give you confidence considering that not only you have worked and become experienced but also have some understanding so that you can think about the things which will be of practical impact or which will be practically useful for development in the future.
+This will give you confidence considering that not only you have worked and become experienced but also have some understanding so that you can think about the things which will be of practical impact or which will be practically helpful for development in the future.

 5. Software skills

-Whatever software skills you have learned you may write it over.
+Whatever software skills you have learned, you may write it over.
 Examples of this:

-Examples That May Interested You
+Examples That May Interest You